derkarnold/dbcodechallenge/README.md

 These unit tests are run automatically via a GitHub workflow when the main branch is pushed to GitHub.

 Provided the tests pass, Heroku pulls the latest changes and deploys them automatically.

+Please see the "lastyear" and "puzzles" folders for other challenges.